vertexproject/synapse/docs/synapse/glossary.rst

 Permission
 ----------

-Within Synapse, a permission is a string used to control access (e.g., ``node.add``).
+Within Synapse, a permission is a string (such as ``node.add``) used to control access.
 A permission is assigned (granted or revoked) using a :ref:`gloss-rule`.

 Access to some objects in Synapse may be controlled by :ref:`gloss-easy-perms`.